bengilbert12/sastastic/README.md

 TO USE:
 pip install sastastic

-in directory containint sast.json: sastastic "app_name" OR sastestic
+in directory containing sast.json: sastastic "app_name" OR sastestic